Xilinx/xacc/docs/publications.md

         <td>Licheng Guo <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://dl.acm.org/doi/10.1145/3431920.3439289">Paper</a></td>
-        <td>Despite an increasing adoption of high-level synthesis (HLS) for its
-design productivity advantages, there remains a significant gap in the achievable frequency between an HLS design and a handcrafted RTL one.
+        <td>Despite an increasing adoption of high-level synthesis (HLS) for its design productivity advantages, there remains a significant gap in the achievable frequency between an HLS design and a handcrafted RTL one.
 A key factor that limits the timing quality of the HLS outputs is the difficulty in accurately estimating the interconnect delay at the HLS level.
 This problem becomes even worse when large HLS designs are implemented on the latest multi-die FPGAs.
 To tackle this challenge, we propose AutoBridge, an automated framework that couples a coarse-grained floorplanning step with pipelining during HLS compilation.
 First, our approach provides HLS with a view on the global physical layout of the design, allowing HLS to more easily identify and pipeline the long wires, especially those crossing the die boundaries.
 Second, by exploiting the flexibility of HLS pipelining, the floorplanner is able to distribute the design logic across multiple dies on the FPGA device without degrading clock frequency.
 This prevents the placer from aggressively packing the logic on a single die which often results in local routing congestion that eventually degrades timing.
 Since pipelining may introduce additional latency, we further present analysis and algorithms to ensure the added latency will not compromise the overall throughput.
 AutoBridge can be integrated into the existing CAD toolflow for Xilinx FPGAs.
-In our experiments with a total of 43 design configurations, we improve the average frequency from 147 MHz to 297
-MHz (a 102% improvement) with no loss of throughput and a negligible change in resource utilization.
+In our experiments with a total of 43 design configurations, we improve the average frequency from 147 MHz to 297 MHz (a 102% improvement) with no loss of throughput and a negligible change in resource utilization.
 Notably, in 16 experiments we make the originally unroutable designs achieve 274 MHz on average. <br><b>Note</b>: Notes quoted from paper</td>
     </tr>
     <tr>
         <td>HBM Connect: High-Performance HLS Interconnect for FPGA HBM</td>
         <td>Young-kyu Choi <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://dl.acm.org/doi/10.1145/3431920.3439301">Paper</a></td>
-        <td>With the recent release of High Bandwidth Memory (HBM) based
-FPGA boards, developers can now exploit unprecedented external memory bandwidth.
+        <td>With the recent release of High Bandwidth Memory (HBM) based FPGA boards, developers can now exploit unprecedented external memory bandwidth.
 This allows more memory-bounded applications to benefit from FPGA acceleration.
 However, fully utilizing the available bandwidth may not be an easy task.
 If an application requires multiple processing elements to access multiple HBM channels, we observed a significant drop in the effective bandwidth.
 The existing high-level synthesis (HLS) programming environment had limitation in producing an efficient communication architecture.
-In order to solve this problem, we propose HBM Connect, a highperformance customized interconnect for FPGA HBM board.
+In order to solve this problem, we propose HBM Connect, a high-performance customized interconnect for FPGA HBM board.
 Novel HLS-based optimization techniques are introduced to increase the throughput of AXI bus masters and switching elements.
 We also present a high-performance customized crossbar that may replace the built-in crossbar.
 The effectiveness of HBM Connect is demonstrated using Xilinx’s Alveo U280 HBM board.
 Based on bucket sort and merge sort case studies, we explore several design spaces  and find the design point with the best resource-performance tradeoff.
-The result shows that HBM Connect improves the resourceperformance metrics by 6.5X–211X. <br><b>Note</b>: Notes quoted from paper</td>
+The result shows that HBM Connect improves the resource performance metrics by 6.5X–211X. <br><b>Note</b>: Notes quoted from paper</td>
     </tr>
     <tr>
         <td>AutoSA: A Polyhedral Compiler for High-Performance Systolic Arrays on FPGA</td>
         <td>Jie Wang <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://dl.acm.org/doi/10.1145/3431920.3439292">Paper</a></td>
-        <td>While systolic array architectures have the potential to deliver
-tremendous performance, it is notoriously challenging to customize an efficient systolic array processor for a target application.
+        <td>While systolic array architectures have the potential to deliver tremendous performance, it is notoriously challenging to customize an efficient systolic array processor for a target application.
 Designing systolic arrays requires knowledge for both high-level characteristics of the application and low-level hardware details, thus making it a demanding and inefficient process.
 To relieve users from the manual iterative trial-and-error process, we present AutoSA, an end-to-end compilation framework for generating systolic arrays on FPGA.
 AutoSA is based on the polyhedral framework, and further incorporates a set of optimizations on different dimensions to boost performance.
 An efficient and comprehensive design space exploration is performed to search for high-performance designs.
-We have demonstrated AutoSA on a wide range of applications, on which AutoSA achieves high performance within a short amount of time.
+We have demonstrated AutoSA on a wide range of applications, on which AutoSA achieves high performance within a short amount
+of time.
 As an example, for matrix multiplication, AutoSA achieves 934 GFLOPs, 3.41 TOPs, and 6.95 TOPs in floating point, 16-bit and 8-bit integer data types on Xilinx Alveo U250. <br><b>Note</b>: Notes quoted from paper</td>
     </tr>
     <tr>
         <td>Extending High-Level Synthesis for Task-Parallel Programs</td>
         <td>Yuze Chi <em>et al.</em></td>
         <td>UCLA</td>
         <td><a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9444053">Paper</a></td>
-        <td>C/C++/OpenCL-based high-level synthesis (HLS)
-becomes more and more popular for field-programmable gate array (FPGA) accelerators in many application domains in recent years, thanks to its competitive quality of results (QoR) and short development cycles compared with the traditional registertransfer level design approach.
+        <td>C/C++/OpenCL-based high-level synthesis (HLS) becomes more and more popular for field-programmable gate array (FPGA) accelerators in many application domains in recent years, thanks to its competitive quality of results (QoR) and short development cycles compared with the traditional register transfer level design approach.
 Yet, limited by the sequential C semantics, it remains challenging to adopt the same highly productive high-level programming approach in many other application domains, where coarse-grained tasks run in parallel and communicate with each other at a fine-grained level.
 While current HLS tools do support task-parallel programs, the productivity is greatly limited ① in the code development cycle due to the poor programmability, ② in the correctness verification cycle due to restricted software simulation, and ③ in the QoR tuning cycle due to slow code generation.
 Such limited productivity often defeats the purpose of HLS and hinder programmers from adopting HLS for task-parallel FPGA accelerators.
 In this paper, we extend the HLS C++ language and present a fully automated framework with programmer-friendly interfaces, unconstrained software simulation, and fast hierarchical code generation to overcome these limitations and demonstrate how task-parallel programs can be productively supported in HLS.
 Experimental results based on a wide range of real-world taskparallel programs show that, on average, the lines of kernel and host code are reduced by 22% and 51%, respectively, which considerably improves the programmability.
 The correctness verification and the iterative QoR tuning cycles are both greatly shortened by 3.2× and 6.8×, respectively. <br><b>Note</b>: Notes quoted from paper</td>
     </tr>
 </table>